sammydowds/client-side-compare/README.md

 * **Unless you have a hardware constraint - then check out the size column in this table**.

 ## How does it work?
 When the app fires up, it makes a series of calls to Github's API.
-After the initial calls to Github, it will also continue to make calls to Github every 2 minutes.
-(Note, this frequency is configurable in the 'frequency' variable in the 'defaultState.js' file).

-The app also makes calls in a similar way to an API which I built to store voter information, and votes per framework.
+After the initial calls to Github, it will also continue to make calls to Github every 2 minutes.The app also makes calls in a similar way to an API which I built to store voter information, and votes per framework.
+The frequence at which you make calls is configurable with the 'frequency' variable in the 'defaultState.js' file.
+(Note: setting it below 1 minute will result in rate limit issues from the Github API).

 The issues and commits data is pulled from a period of time which you can specify with the 'activity' variable in the 'defaultSate.js' file.
 By default it is set at 52 weeks, and it is recommended to stay under that.
 This means that it will pull data starting from 52 weeks ago.